-As an example of the power of chemical abundances to unveil the past of the Milky Way it is possible to remark the on-going extensive search for the building blocks of the Milky Way.
-Nissen & Schuster (2010) found two different sequences in halo stars: one sequence containing stars enhanced in α elements (attributed to an ancient disc or bulge, which had its orbit heated due to a past merger event) and another sequence α -poor (an accreted dwarf galaxy).
-Hawkins et al. (2015) found a population of α -poor stars with abundances of Al, C+N and Ni which is different from α -rich stars, indicating that the population had a different chemical enrichment history from the bulk of the Milky Way.
-Later works found evidences of a major merger event using, among other information, chemical abundances.
-This major merger event is believed to have occurred between the Milky Way and a galaxy whose remnant stellar population is now known as the Gaia Enceladus Sausage (GES) (Helmi et al. 2018; Belokurov et al. 2018).
+As an example of the power of chemical abundances to unveil the past of the Milky Way, it is possible to remark on the ongoing extensive search for the building blocks of the Milky Way.
+Nissen & Schuster (2010) found two different sequences in halo stars: one sequence containing stars enhanced in α elements (attributed to an ancient disk or bulge, which had its orbit heated due to a past merger event) and another sequence that is α -poor (an accreted dwarf galaxy).
+Hawkins et al. (2015) found a population of α -poor stars with abundances of Al, C + N, and Ni that is different from α -rich stars, indicating that the population had a different chemical enrichment history from the bulk of the Milky Way.
+Later works found evidence of a major-merger event using, among other information, chemical abundances.
+This major-merger event is believed to have occurred between the Milky Way and a galaxy whose remnant stellar population is now known as the Gaia Enceladus Sausage (GES; Belokurov et al. 2018; Helmi et al. 2018).
 Carrillo et al. (2022) studied the chemical abundances of 62 stars accreted from GES, considering a wide wavelength range from the optical to the infrared.
-They report that accreted stars have enhanced neutron capture abundances when compared with Milky Way stars, in particular of Eu, indicating differences in the chemical evolution of GES when compared with the Milky Way (see also Matsuno et al. 2020; Aguado et al. 2021; De Brito Silva et al. 2022, de Brito Silva in.prep.).
-Buder et al. (2022) used GALAH chemical abundances to study accreted stars and concluded that they are chemically different from stars born in situ in terms of Cu, Mg, Si, Na, Al, Mn, Fe and Ni.
-Horta et al. (2022) used data of Gaia and APOGEE to characterize 12 halo substructures, candidates to have accreted origins.
-We note that these are only a few examples, but other numerous works have done remarkable contribution to this topic.
+They report that accreted stars have enhanced neutron capture abundances when compared with Milky Way stars, in particular of Eu, indicating differences in the chemical evolution of GES when compared with the Milky Way (see also Aguado et al. 2021; Matsuno et al. 2021; De Brito Silva et al. 2022, D. de Brito Silva 2023, in preparation).
+Buder et al. (2022) used GALAH chemical abundances to study accreted stars and concluded that they are chemically different from stars born in situ in terms of Cu, Mg, Si, Na, Al, Mn, Fe, and Ni.
+Horta et al. (2023) used data from Gaia and APOGEE to characterize 12 halo substructures, which were candidates to have accreted origins.
+We note that these are only a few examples, but numerous other works have made remarkable contributions to this topic.

 It is undeniable how important chemical abundances are in order to understand the evolution of the Milky Way.
-However, several open questions still remain, such as the unknown number building blocks (i.e. accreted galaxies) that constitute the Milky Way.
+However, several open questions still remain, such as the unknown number of building blocks (i.e., accreted galaxies) that constitute the Milky Way.
 The building blocks are also not fully characterized.
-Their detailed chemical abundances distributions, masses, star formation histories and age-metallicity relations are still not defined.
-Some of the accreted stellar populations attributed to different progenitor galaxies could actually be from the same galaxy, considering the caveats associated with their selection (see Horta et al. 2022; Buder et al. 2022).
-Currently, multiple works are starting to approach these questions using numerical simulations (e.g. Bignone et al. 2019; Monachesi et al. 2019; Amarante et al. 2022; Carrillo et al. 2023).
-In this paper we resort to a novel approach to contribute to answering open questions in Galactic Archaeology by applying phylogenetic concepts to galaxy formation.
+Their detailed chemical abundance distributions, masses, star formation histories (SFHs), and age-metallicity relations (AMRs) are still not defined.
+Some of the accreted stellar populations attributed to different progenitor galaxies could actually be from the same galaxy, considering the caveats associated with their selection (see Buder et al. 2022; Horta et al. 2023).
+Currently, multiple works are starting to approach these questions using numerical simulations (e.g., Bignone et al. 2019; Monachesi et al. 2019; Amarante et al. 2022; Carrillo et al. 2024).
+In this paper, we resort to a novel approach to contribute to answering open questions in Galactic Archeology by applying phylogenetic concepts to galaxy formation.